Academic Exclusion and Re-admission Rules – Unisa

 - Comparing answers with other students by using our Assignment Comparison tool.

-So if you’re a distance learning student and you feel like you might need others around you to get into the work, then there’s no reason to study alone anymore when there’s a large online community just waiting for you.
+If you’re thinking of becoming a distance learning student at UNISA, there’s no reason why you should study alone.
+If you feel like you might need a study buddy, there’s a large online community just waiting for you.
 You can find out what we offer by clicking on the link here.